-- Enabling Syslog on Backup Devices-Backup devices in an Active/Passive NSRP configuration can now send all syslog messages to the syslog server, allowing an administrator to effectively monitor the backup devices.
-By default, this feature is disabled. - Simple Network Management Protocol Version 3 (SNMPv3)- ScreenOS 6.3.0 supports SNMPv3 framework.
+- Enabling Syslog on Backup Devices-By default, backup devices in an active/passive NSRP configuration send all syslog messages to the syslog server.
+This allows an administrator to effectively monitor backup devices. - Simple Network Management Protocol Version 3 (SNMPv3)- ScreenOS 6.3.0 supports SNMPv3 framework.
 System status data can be collected securely from the device without the data being tampered with and corrupted.
 The SNMPv3 USM allows ScreenOS to encrypt the confidential information to prevent the contents from being exposed on the network.
-The SNMPv3 VACM provides a configurable access control model for easy administration.

-• Interface Administrative Status-ScreenOS 6.3.0 supports a command for setting an interface administrative status to the down state.
+The SNMPv3 VACM provides a configurable access control model for easy administration. - Interface Administrative Status-ScreenOS 6.3.0 supports a command for setting an interface administrative status to the down state.
 By default, the administrative status of an interface is set as up.
 The administrator can disable the administrative status of an interface with the CLI: